-What are the different stages of cancer and what do they mean?
+What are the different stages of cancer

 The term 'stage of cancer' means the stage the cancer was at when it was first diagnosed.
 Being sure about the stage is very important because it is a critical factor in deciding the best way to treat the cancer.